dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-Instead of deleting and recreating an application stack you might be able to just force a redeploy a container which will pull a new image which saves time when testing
+Instead of deleting and recreating an application stack you might be able to just force a redeploy of a container which will pull a new image which saves time when testing

 +++